Clear Capital Management LLP was a Discretionary Fund Manager (DFM) based in Nottingham. Other trading names include Clear Advice and Kalis Capital.

 It’s was reported in October that 23 claims have been made to the FSCS regarding Clear Capital Management.

-The answers to these questions may indicate you have been mis-sold and that you should explore making a claim.
+If you have answered no to these questions this may indicate you have been mis-sold and that you should explore making a claim.

 If you are concerned that the advice you received may mean you’ve been mis-sold – we may be able to help.

 While each case is individual, as mis-selling specialists, we know to look for certain signs that in our experience indicate that mis-selling may have happened.

 Our assessment is free and there’s absolutely no obligation to use our service if you have a case.